kree-nickm/Moon-Mod-Tools/README.md

 Configuration Options (at least one must be provided):
 * **msgLogChannelId** - The snowflake ID of the channel where messages are to be logged.
 * **joinLogChannelId** - The snowflake ID of the channel where member joins and removals are to be logged.
+* **syncRoleId** - The snowflake ID of the role that syncronizes the user's subscription status, e.g via Twitch connection.
+The bot can use this to determine if the user was removed due to lacking the role, or left of their own accord.

 ### modmail
 Allows users to send reports to the moderation team as a whole, and allows the moderation team to discuss their reports and interact with the user.
 When a user reports a message or sends a DM to the bot, the bot will create a ticket thread in the modmail channel with that information.
 If the user already has an open ticket, the new report/DM will be added to the existing ticket.